1Generic1/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 	> All elements of the matrix should be divided by div, rounded to 2 decimal places
 	* Returns a new matrix
 	+ You are not allowed to import any module

+## 3-say_my_name.py, tests/3-say_my_name.txt

+# Write a function that prints My name is <first name> <last name>

+	- Prototype: def say_my_name(first_name, last_name=""):
+	- first_name and last_name must be strings otherwise, raise a TypeError exception with the message first_name must be a string or last_name must be a string
+	- You are not allowed to import any module